 Video platforms like YouTube and Vimeo have created a great conduit for book promotion via online video book trailers.
-Like commercials—only (usually) cheaper to produce and all-but free to distribute, the right book trailer can help spread the word about your book to a wide audience.
+Like a TV commercial—only cheaper to produce and all-but-free to distribute—the right book trailer can help spread the word about your book to a wide audience.

-The ideal, of course, would be for a book trailer is to “go viral,” and reach hundreds of thousands—or millions—of viewers.
-A more realistic (and perhaps even more practical) goal is to create a book trailer that gets passed along from potential reader to potential reader—like minded people who are truly interested in the book’s subject matter and might actually buy the book, rather than just appreciate your video production skills.
+The ideal, of course, would be for a book trailer to “go viral” and reach hundreds of thousands—or millions—of viewers.
+A more realistic (and perhaps even more practical) goal is to create a book trailer that gets passed along from one potential reader to another—like-minded people who are truly interested in the book’s subject matter and might actually buy the book, rather than just appreciate your video production skills.

-1. Be informative: At the very least, the book trailer should provide potential readers with an idea of what the book has in store for them, whether that is a good romance, great baking recipes, a thrilling mystery, or a peek into the history of a World War II general.
+At the very least, the book trailer should provide potential readers with an idea of what the book has in store for them, whether that's a good romance, great baking recipes, a thrilling mystery, or a peek into the history of a World War II general.

-3. Create an atmosphere: When promoting fiction—especially fiction in a genre like mystery or romance or sci-fi or historic—it’s helpful to create an atmosphere to draw in potential readers.
-Fans of the particular genre will recognize the conventions of what they love to read, and be more inclined to come to the book.
+When promoting fiction—especially fiction in a genre like mystery, romance, sci-fi, or historic—it’s helpful to create an atmosphere to draw in potential readers.
+Fans of the particular genre will recognize the conventions of what they love to read and will be more inclined to investigate the book.

 For an example of a book trailer that creates an atmosphere, check out Kevin V. Symmons's video for his magic-infused romance novel "Rite of Passage."

 Be Clever and Bold

 Online video viewers are used to and very much appreciate cleverness.
 Meg Mateo Ilasco and Joy Deangdeelert Cho, the authors of "Creative, Inc.: The Ultimate Guide to Running a Successful Freelance Business," made a fantastically creative video to promote their book.
 It was cleverly done and highly appealing to their creative base of potential readers.